NIREEKSHITH45/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-2/Challenge-6.md

       >**Note:** This API key will be used as you move forward in the challenge.
 Keep it handy!

    - Use this OpenAI API key to create a GitHub Secret in your repository with the name `OPENAI_API_KEY`.

+   - Fork the repository `https://github.com/freeedcom/ai-codereviewer` and rename it to `ai-code-reviewer`.

    - Create a `.github/workflows/ai-code-review.yml` file in your repository to successfully implement `AI Code Reviewer` GitHub Action which provides intelligent feedback and suggestions on your pull requests.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: